F5-use-cases/f5-rs-docs/docs/index.rst

 F5 reference solutions as code
 ======================

+This is a community project. it is not maintained or sponsered by F5. use at your own responsability !

-This project is designed to provide a common framework for deploying and developing F5 solutions as code.
+designed to provide a common framework for deploying and developing F5 solutions as code.

 You can use these modules to create, edit, update, and delete configuration objects on BIG-IP or cloud infrastructure.